Gaborone: Sport

-Parks and recreation
+Parks, recreation and wildlife

 The Gaborone Dam is located south of Gaborone along the Gaborone-Lobatse road, and provides water for both Gaborone and Lobatse.
 The dam is the second biggest in Botswana, able to hold 141400000 m3.
 It is also starting to be marketed as a recreational area.
 The northern end of the reservoir is planned to become an entertainment venue called The Waterfront.
 There is a yacht club, called Gaborone Yacht Club, also on the northern side of the lake.
 The southern end houses the Kalahari Fishing Club and a new public facility called City Scapes.
 City Scapes contains parks, playgrounds, and boating facilities.
 The dam is popular with birdwatchers, windsurfers, and anglers.
 However, there is no swimming due to the presence of crocodiles and parasitic bilharzias.